rhel-labs/learn-katacoda/systemroles-soe/step1.md

 # Configuring prerequisite repositories and packages

+First, configure the system to have access to the ansible repository included in your Red Hat Enterprise Linux subscription.

 `subscription-manager  repos --enable=ansible-2.9-for-rhel-8-x86_64-rpms`{{execute}}

 <pre class="file">
 Repository 'ansible-2.9-for-rhel-8-x86_64-rpms' is enabled for this system.
 </pre>

+Now that the system has access to the Ansible repository, install both the ansible RPM and the rhel-system-roles RPM.

 `yum -y install ansible rhel-system-roles`{{execute}}